Viewfinder Camera DatabaseUPDATED

 Share via Email

-Previews and metadata of up to five view packages can be sent via email at once.
+Previews and metadata of up to 20 view packages (10 on 32-bit devices) can be sent via email at once.
 These emails contain links for each view that shows the location on Google Maps.
 Any number of GPS track logs can be sent in a single email.

 iTunes File Sharing